sammi-turner/Dotfiles/README.md

 # Dotfiles
-Minimal set-ups for vim, bash and termite.
+Simple set-ups for vim and bash.